uellowcom/Uellowcom/mobile_api/README.md

 # Yellow Mobile API Module

+> **📝 Note:** This module is the result of merging `mobile_fastapi` and `mobile_api` modules.
+See [MERGE_SUMMARY.md](MERGE_SUMMARY.md) for details about the merge process.

 ## 📱 Overview

 The Yellow Mobile API module provides comprehensive REST API endpoints for mobile applications, supporting both iOS and Android platforms.
 Built on top of Odoo with FastAPI integration, it offers high-performance, scalable APIs for e-commerce operations.

+This unified module combines the best of both previous approaches:
+- Extends Odoo's native `res.partner` model for user management
+- Integrates seamlessly with FastAPI for modern REST API functionality
+- Provides comprehensive authentication options (Email, SMS, Social, Firebase)
+- Includes extensive e-commerce features (Products, Orders, Wallet, Notifications)

 ## 🚀 Features